Wood species

 photo source: giftpoint.ro

-I don't know about you, but I was really impressed by the maple.
-I saw it as a decorative tree on the riverside, without thinking that it could have so many uses.
-And I find maple wood really beautiful.
+I don't know about you, but the maple really impressed me.
+I thought of it as a decorative tree on the banks of rivers, not realizing that it could have so many uses.
+And I think maple wood is really beautiful.

 maple wood